skyscraperbot/skyscraper/README.md

 Adding a Command
 ---

-Every bot command should be a part of the `com.motyldrogi.bot.command` package and implement the `CommandExecutor` class, implementing the `execute()` method at bare-minimum.
+Every bot command should be a part of the `com.skyscraper.bot.command` package and implement the `CommandExecutor` class, implementing the `execute()` method at bare-minimum.
 The `execute()` method expectes two arguments:

 - **dMessage (DiscordMessage)**: The `DiscordMessage` object which contains the full information about the message
 - **commandSender (CommandSender)**: The class for sending messages and also for localization